Paris Travel Guide

 Address: 35 Rue du Chevaler-de-la-Barre Paris

-Admission: EUR8.50, free for under 18s 10am to 5pm (October to March), 10am to 6pm (April to September).
+Admission: Tickets cost €11 (adults), €9 (reduced).
+10am to 5pm (November to March), 10am to 6pm, and until 9pm on Tuesdays (April to October).
 Closed first Monday of every month and public holidays.

-Les Invalides were built by Louis XIV in 1670 as a military hospital to take care of wounded soldiers.
-This attraction comprises the largest single collection of monuments and museums in Paris all relating to the military history of France.
-It is a burial site for some of France's war heroes, including the ashes of the greatest French military genius, Napoleon Bonaparte, rest under the dome of Les Invalides and attract many visitors to Paris.
-Its 13 hectares of building and large church with a golden dome make Les Invalides a classical French architecture masterpiece.
+Les Invalides was built by Louis XIV in 1670 as a military hospital to take care of wounded soldiers and now comprises the largest single collection of monuments and museums in Paris, all relating to the military history of France.
+It is the burial site of some of France's war heroes, and a number of France's famous dead, including the ashes of the greatest French military commander, Napoleon Bonaparte, which rest under the dome of Les Invalides and attract many visitors to Paris.
+Its large grounds and church with a golden dome make Les Invalides a classical French architectural masterpiece.
+There are also impressive collections of weaponry from all periods of French history.
+Numerous suits of armour, including those made in children's sizes for boy kings, are part of this collection.
+Military history buffs will be in heaven at Les Invalides and even the less clued-up will be moved by the place.<br /><br />

 Jardin des Plantes